What Is an Attractive Nuisance under Florida Personal Injury Law?

 Has Your Child Been Injured on Another’s Property?

 If someone you love has recently been injured while on another’s property – even while trespassing – you may be entitled to financial compensation through a Florida premises liability lawsuit.
-The dedicated Florida injury lawyers at the law firm of Friedman Rodman & Frank have extensive experience representing injury victims and their families in all types of South Florida injury cases, including slip-and-fall accidents involving minor children.
+The dedicated Florida injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have extensive experience representing injury victims and their families in all types of South Florida injury cases, including slip-and-fall accidents involving minor children.
 To learn more, call 877-448-8585 to schedule a free consultation today.
 Calling is free, and we will not bill you for our services unless we can help you recover for your injuries.

 More Blog Posts: